LlenGit/Medical_Image_processing/README.md

 ResNet Paper: Deep Residual Learning for Image Recognition

 *Academic Use Only*
+All required external links are given in the main notebook.
 Built as part of a thesis project on deep learning applications in medical imaging.